gregcartwright/dissertation/notes.md

 ### Questions asked by statistical analysis.
 + Is the distriution different from before and after intervention?
 + Is the difference reliable? hoe confident are you of that?

+### p values
+p <0.05 means we are 95% sure that the difference is not due to chance.

+### Why null hypothesis?
+You set a null hypothessis.
+If you reject the null hypothesis then the opposite *may* be true.

+Chi-squared test is a non-parametric test for statistical significance.